siyanlau/RecommenderSystem/README.md

 Your report should clearly identify the contributions of each member of your group.
 If any additional software components were required in your project, your choices should be described and well motivated here.

-Include a PDF of your final report through Brightspace, and include a link to your github project.
+Include a PDF of your final report through Brightspace, and include a link to your github project in the document.

 Any additional software components should be documented with installation instructions.

 ## Checklist

 It will be helpful to commit your work in progress to the repository.
 Toward this end, we recommend the following timeline:

 - [ ] 2022/04/22: popularity baseline model and evaluation on small subset.
 - [ ] 2022/04/29: checkpoint submission with baseline results on both small and large datasets.
 Preliminary results for matrix factorization on the small dataset.